biolab/orange-tools/README.md

 widget\_icon\_export.py
 ---------------------
-Run `python widget_icon_export.py` to export all currently installed widgets' icons in png format.
-Call `export_all_icons()` with the `format` keyword argument from the Python console, should another format be desired.
+Run `./widget_icon_export.py [<format>] [<export-icon-size>]` to export all currently installed widgets' icons into the current directory.
+If no arguments are given, format defaults to 'png', export-icon-size defaults to 100.